Get away from it all

 The next section takes you on to Mulranny and you’ll get to see impressive views of Clew Bay, Clare Island and the rugged Nephin Beg mountain range.
 One unique feature on this section is the eye-catching Mulranny Causeway, a narrow bridge that crosses Trawoughter Bay and links the village to Mulranny’s blue flag beach.
 Dip into the refreshing water and relax on the serene beach on sunny days.

 Be sure to keep your eyes peeled for the town’s famous old Irish goats.
 If you’re lucky, you’ll catch a glimpse of these rare, big-horned locals as you pass through these parts.

 Cyclists can cover this section in between two and 2.5 hours while walkers can expect to take between five and 5.5 hours.

 Mulranny to Achill Sound (13km)

 This section will take you from Mulranny to Achill Sound, the first village you encounter when you cross on to the beautiful Achill Island from the mainland.
 Prepare to enjoy some spectacular island sights and some of the country’s most dramatic coastal scenery when you get there.
 Make sure your phone is charged as you’ll definitely want to grab some photos along the way.
 Soaring sea cliffs, breathtaking views and a friendly island welcome await you when you complete your trip.
-Celebrate with a pint or a coffee or just relax and soak up some of the island’s natural charms.
+Celebrate with a pint or a coffee, kick up your feet and relax.

 This section can be cycled in between one and 1.5 hours and it will take between three and 3.5 hours to walk.
 Whether you start in Westport or Achill, you’re in for a treat.
-This is a chance to get away from it all and explore the old railway route under your own steam and at your own pace.
+This is a chance to get away from it all and explore the old railway route at your own pace.